LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

-As in Experiment 1, post-hoc tests of reaction time difference between maintain- and switch-attention trials by slot showed a significant difference in reaction time between maintain- and switch-attention trials localized to slot 3 (the immediately post-gap slot), with longer reaction times in switch-attention trials (Welch’s independent _t_-tests: _p_=0.585, 0.378, 0.001, 0.916 for slots 1–4 respectively).
-Post-hoc analysis of reaction time by slot for the spectral degradation contrast showed a significant difference localized to slot 1 (Welch’s independent _t_-tests: _p_=0.002, 0.012, 0.230, 0.891 for slots 1–4 respectively).
-Post-hoc analysis of reaction time for the gap length manipulation showed significant differences between conditions by slot (Welch’s independent _t_-tests: _p_<0.001, _p_=0.060, _p_<0.001, and _p_<0.001 for slots 1–4 respectively; Bonferroni-corrected significance level for combined post-hoc analyses = 0.00417).
-Significantly faster reaction times were seen in the long-gap trials for slot 3 (155 ms faster on average) and slot 4 (135 ms faster on average), and significantly _slower_ reaction times in the long-gap trials for slot 1 (261 ms slower on average).
+As in Experiment 1, post-hoc tests of reaction time difference between maintain- and switch-attention trials by slot showed a significant difference localized to slot 3 (the immediately post-gap slot), with faster reaction times in maintain-attention trials (28 ms faster on average).
+For the spectral degradation contrast, a significant difference was seen only in slot 1, with faster reaction times in the 20-channel trials (68 ms faster on average); this pattern of results could arise if listener adaptation to the level of degradation was incomplete when the trial started, but was in place by the end of slot 1.
+For the gap length manipulation, significantly  faster reaction times were seen in the long-gap trials for slot 3 (155 ms faster on average) and slot 4 (135 ms faster on average), and significantly _slower_ reaction times in the long-gap trials for slot 1 (261 ms slower on average).
 The faster reaction times in the long-gap trials in slots 3 and 4 are expected given that listeners had additional time to process the first half of the trial and/or prepare for the second half in the long-gap condition.
 However, the difference in reaction time in slot 1 is unexpected and inexplicable given that the gap length manipulation was uncued.
+See supplementary materials for details.

 ### Pupillometry